-We want to make healthy food affordable and available for everyone
+We want to make healthy, sustainable food affordable and available for everyone.

-We continue to make plant-based products more accessible to our customers, including our own brand V Taste range of plant-based products.
-By 2025 we will grow our own brand plant based products by 300%.
+We’re continuing to make plant-based products more accessible to our customers, including our own-brand Plant Revolution range, which we have committed to grow by 300%.